 - muscle weakness

 Any medical procedure carries certain risks.
-Aneurysm repair is brain surgery and does have significant risk involved.
+Since aneurysm repair is brain surgery, it does involve significant risk.

 Potential risks of brain aneurysm repair include:

 - behavior changes due to neurological injury